roman-milk/roman-milk.github.io/mellisa-mary-ellen-and-me.md

+===

- ****** Mellisa, Mary Ellen and Me Ch.
-03 ****** byJust_Plain_Bob© I debated keeping my conversation with Ron a secret from Mary Ellen, but there wasn't anyway that I could keep my getting back with Mellisa from her.
+I debated keeping my conversation with Ron a secret from Mary Ellen, but there wasn't anyway that I could keep my getting back with Mellisa from her.
 She would be curious as to why and I knew her well enough to know that she would stay after me until I told her so best do it up front and get it out of the way.

  "Why in the world would you let him push you into that?
 You can't possibly be that hard up for a job.
 So he fires you, so what?
 You're young, you're smart, you could always find something else."